pide2000/twitterApiConnection/README.md

 twitterApiConnection
 ====================
 Connect to the Twitter Api.
-Provides Access to various Twitter Endpoints, such as streamin and search api.
+Provides Access to various Twitter Endpoints, such as streaming and search api.
+Following Endpoints can be used: